Zoocci Coke Dope

-Andile Sibabalwe Fiphaza (born 25 November 1994), professionally known as Zoocci Coke Dope (or simply as Zoocci) is a South African record producer, rapper, singer, and audio engineer.
+Sibabalwe Andile Fiphaza (born 25 November 1993), professionally known as Zoocci Coke Dope (or simply Zoocci), is a South African record producer, rapper, singer, and audio engineer.
 Almost all of his productions begin with the tag "Zoocci Coke Dope!
 He's the dealer".
 Zoocci's debut album, Anxiety, was released on 25 November 2019.
-The follow-up album, Anxiety+ was released on 25 February 2022.
+His follow-up album, Anxiety+, was released on 25 February 2022.
 He won the Producer of the Year award at the South African Hip Hop Awards 2021.